jlhart/mws-project-1-stage-1/README.md

 In Stage Two, I have taken the responsive, accessible design I built in **Stage One** and connected it to an external server.
 I modified the web app to use asynchronous JavaScript to request JSON data from the server.
 I stored data received from the server in an offline database using IndexedDB, which creates an app shell architecture.
 Finally, I optimized my site to meet performance benchmarks, which I tested using [Lighthouse](https://developers.google.com/web/tools/lighthouse/).

+## Project Overview: Stage 3 <---- FINAL PROJECT
+In Stage Three, I have taken the connected application I built in Stage One and Stage Two and added additional functionality.
+I added a form to allow users to create their own reviews.
+When the app is offline, my review form defers updating to the remote database until a connection is established.
+Finally, I optimized the site to meet even stricter performance benchmarks than my previous project, and tested again using [Lighthouse](https://developers.google.com/web/tools/lighthouse/).

 ### Specification

-The core functionality of the application did not change for this stage.
-Only the source of the data changed.
-I used the fetch() API to make requests to the server to populate the content of the Restaurant Reviews app.
+I used the provided code for the updated [Node development server](https://github.com/udacity/mws-restaurant-stage-3) and I used the README for getting the server up and running locally on my computer.
+The README contains the API needed for this app to make JSON requests to the server.

+This server is different than the server from stage 2, and has added capabilities.
+Make sure to use the Stage Three server when testing my project.
+Connecting to this server is the same as with Stage Two, however.

+You will find the documentation for the new server in the README file for the server.

 ### Prerequisites:

-Clone [Stage 2](https://github.com/jlhart/mws-restaurant-stage-2) and **follow the instructions** for getting the local node sails server online.
+Clone [Stage 3](https://github.com/udacity/mws-restaurant-stage-3) and **follow the instructions** for getting the local node sails server online.
 (REQUIRED)

 ### Requirements

-Use server data instead of local memory In the first version of the application, all of the data for the restaurants was stored in the local application.
-I changed this behavior so that I am pulling all of the data from the server instead, and using the response data to generate the restaurant information on the main page and the detail page.

-**Use IndexedDB to cache JSON responses** In order to maintain offline use with the development server I updated the service worker to store the JSON received by get requests using the IndexedDB API.
-As with Stage One, any page that has been visited by the user is available offline, with data pulled from the shell database.
+Add a form to allow users to create their own reviews: In previous versions of the application, users could only read reviews from the database.
+You will need to add a form that adds new reviews to the database.
+The form should include the user’s name, the restaurant id, the user’s rating, and whatever comments they have.
+Submitting the form should update the server when the user is online.

+Add functionality to defer updates until the user is connected: If the user is not online, the app should notify the user that they are not connected, and save the users' data to submit automatically when re-connected.
+In this case, the review should be deferred and sent to the server when connection is re-established (but the review should still be visible locally even before it gets to the server.)

-Meet the minimum performance requirements Once you have your app working with the server and working in offline mode, you’ll need to measure your site performance using [Lighthouse](https://developers.google.com/web/tools/lighthouse/).
+Meet the new performance requirements: In addition to adding new features, the performance targets you met in Stage Two have tightened.
+Using Lighthouse, you’ll need to measure your site performance against the new targets using [Lighthouse](https://developers.google.com/web/tools/lighthouse/).

 [Lighthouse](https://developers.google.com/web/tools/lighthouse/) measures performance in four areas, but my review focused on three:

 Progressive Web App score should be at 90 or better.  **Mine scored:** Desktop - **92** / Mobile - **92**

-Performance score should be at 70 or better.  **Mine scored:** Desktop - **100** / Mobile - **99**
+Performance score should be at 90 or better.  **Mine scored:** Desktop - **98** / Mobile - **99**

 Accessibility score should be at 90 or better.   **Mine scored:** Desktop - **94** / Mobile - **94**

 You can audit this site's performance with Lighthouse by using the Audit tab of Chrome Dev Tools.